Japanese Calendars, Taming My #WritersLife (& More)

 Late 2017 → 2018: Kokuyo Jibun Techo

 To cure the overlap/dupes ill, I moved the bulk of my Writer’s BuJo into a Jibun Techo.
-The Jibun looses the entire (Hobo) Daily section, while offering a remarkably similar vertical Week view, as well as the standard month view.
-A companion “Idea” booklet, sized to tuck into the Jibun’s factory provided cover, presents blank 3.55mm grid Tomoe River paper.
+The Jibun loses the entire (Hobo) Daily section, while offering a remarkably similar vertical week view, as well as the standard month view.
+A companion “Idea” booklet, sized to tuck into the Jibun’s factory provided cover, presents blank 3mm(-ish) grid Tomoe River paper.
 Perfection for Collections.
 The generous left margin gracing each page forms icing on the Jibun Idea’s delicious planner cake.

-2018 sees me in multiple Jibun Techo models: two Biz and one Standard.
-The lion’s share of the Writer’s component remains in A5 Idea books, with an assist from a Kokuyo MIO 6mm lined notebook (JetPens).
+2018 witnessed multiple Jibun Techo models: two Biz and one Standard.
+The lion’s share of the Writer’s component remained in A5 Slim Idea books, with an assist from a Kokuyo MIO 6mm lined notebook (JetPens).
+Why the Kokuyo MIO?
+I ADORE the paper.

 Inner Structure of my Writer’s Bullet Journal